 Is there an obligation to make online stores accessible?

 Yes, from June 29, 2025, the obligation to make online stores accessible will apply in Germany in accordance with the Barrierefreiheitsstärkungsgesetz (BFSG).
 This law implements the European Accessibility Directive (Directive (EU) 2019/882) and obliges online store operators to ensure that their digital offerings are accessible to people with different abilities without barriers.
-Violations of this obligation can be punished with fines and other sanctions.
+Companies that fail to implement this may face fines or sanctions.

 How do I design an accessible online store?